 Even with those legal protections, an estimated 1.5 million acres (nearly a third of the Golden-cheeked Warbler’s home range) disappeared between 1999 and 2011.

-The most recent census in 2012 showed that only 27,000 warblers remained—25 percent decline in just under 30 years.
+The most recent census in 2012 showed that only 27,000 warblers remained—a 25 percent decline in just under 30 years.
 In the op-ed, Yarnold explans that while the best conservation happens when private landowners and public stakeholders collaborate, in this case, the bird's populations are so low that there is no other choice but to keep it listed.

 “Once we lose a species we never get it back,” Yarnold wrote in the op-ed.
-Read the whole piece here
+Read the whole piece here.

 Editor's Note: The original version of this story referred to the San Antonio Express-News as My San Antonio, which is the name of the paper's website.